What gifts will I leave behind?

 2. Uncover and “be” who you really are.
 Folks who have shared their gifts and passions, doing what they were uniquely born to do, are oft remembered.
 Our own later-in-life days give us an opportunity to review our life experiences, make amends for our regrets, and dare to do put to use not only what we’ve learned, but what we most care about.
 What are your gifts?
 What is your “unfinished business” on the planet?

 - Why Not Do what You Love?
 Calling and Contribution in a World that is Hungry for Your Gifts by Martha Johnson.
-(See Journey Author from front page)
+(Click the Author from front page.)

 3. Give what deeply matters to you.
 When you find ways to ground your gifts (personal and financial) by creating something permanent aligned with your values, your long term legacy is pretty well assured.
 However, anyone feeling intimidated about the size and scope of certain legacies, remember, they all started somewhere…with an idea.
 Remember: While you may feel like one lonely member of the world at large, to one person you may be the world.

 - ASHOKA.ORG.
 If you have an idea for changing the world, visit this site.
-Two Western Massachusetts businesses show what’s possible.
-Check out real and local (Western Massachusetts) example of social entrepreneurship at Dean’s Beans.
+One example of social entrepreneur ship in western Mass is Dean’s Beans.